 Just like it sounds, sampling is just the process of distributing products to consumers to give them a sample or demo of a company’s product.
 Samplings can be done anywhere, virtuality or in person.
 The goal of sampling is to provide a potential customer with a positive experience associated with a product, so that they may purchase it themselves or tell other people to buy it.
 Sampling is a great way to gain trust and can guide leads to becoming customers.

 3.)
 Street Teams:

 A street team is a group of brand ambassadors who are on the ground promoting a product directly to customers.
 This can mean that a group of brand ambassadors is literally out on the street promoting a product with signs or sampling, or working in a team at an event promoting a product.
 These interactions with customers tend to be brief and the goal is to generate leads through interacting with as many people as possible.

 4.)
 Influencer Marketing:

 Influencer marketing is a phrase that refers to the endorsement of a product by an “expert” who has the attention or followers of a specific or respective audience.
 These influencers can be celebrities, YouTube stars, bloggers, athletes or professionals.

 One of the tactics used for all types of marketing (including event marketing) is storytelling or the use of story to influence potential buyers to purchase products.
 Using storytelling is a great way to elicit a stronger or more emotional response from an audience, ensuring that a group has a memorable and positive experience associated with the product.

 Interested in getting involved with event marketing?
-Apply to work with Shiftgig.
+Apply to work with a staffing firm powered by Shiftgig.
 You create your own schedule and can pick up shifts whenever you like.